boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 Once the layer is added to the repository, a new commit with the chosen message is created in the repository selected branch.
-This can be seen in the :guilabel:`Repository History` where a new entry with the chosen update message will be added under the destination branch.
-Besides, the layer will listed in the :guilabel:`GeoGig Navigator` tree.
+This can be seen in the :guilabel:`Repository History` where a new entry with the chosen update message will be added to the destination branch.
+Besides, the layer will be listed in the :guilabel:`GeoGig Navigator` tree.

 .. figure:: img/added_new_layer.png